schuhmaj/nasa-breakup-model-cpp/README.md

   resultOutput:                       #If you want a result, you should define here some target file for the
     target: ["result.csv", "result.vtu"]#fragements (like vtk or csv)
     #kepler: True                     #Option like above
-    #csvPattern: "IL"                 #Option like above
+    #csvPattern: "IL"                 #Option like above, available Patterns: see below
 ```
 A "data.yaml" should have the following form (for example):